 If you're interested in recognition of prior learning, we recommend that you read our RPL flyer on our website or contact FTTA.

 TAFE is one of the best options if you need the structure of being in class several days per week for a semester or two.
-This could be fantastic for some people who have no other commitment such as family, work, etc. and who need the structure and rigour of a full-time class-based course.
+This could be appropriate for some people who have no other commitment such as family, work, etc. and who need the structure and rigour of a full-time class-based course.

 Many people ask this question - and so they should!
-It's important to understand that many schools have more teacher’s aides, especially special needs teacher’s aides, than they actually have teachers.
-In fact, some special needs schools have 40 or 50 special needs teacher’s aides but only have 10 or so teachers.
+It's important to understand that many schools have more teacher aides, especially special need's teacher aides, than they actually have teachers.
+In fact, some special needs schools have 40 or 50 special need's teacher aides but only have 10 or so teachers.

 Will you find work?
-We can't guarantee it obviously, but there's certainly plenty of jobs out there for those that have the right personality, demeanor, training, are able to put together a decent resume.
+We can't guarantee it obviously, but there's certainly plenty of jobs out there for those that have the right personality, demeanour, training, and who are able to put together a decent resume.
 If you enrol with a reputable provider that teaches you best practice skills and strategies, your chances of finding work also improves.

-Most of our students find work where they do their placement; others find work in a school in their local area by doing relief work first.
-This is where you work as a substitute teacher’s aide – on a casual basis.
+Many of our students find work where they undertake their placement; others find work in a school in their local area by doing relief work to begin with.
+This is where you work as a kind of 'substitute' teacher aide on a casual basis.
 Once schools are happy with you and get to know you a little, they are likely to offer more permanent work.
 This is another reason why learning best practice skills is essential - if you don't, finding and securing work is very difficult as you may not have the skills and knowledge to effectively support student learning to the extent that schools (and parents, teacher and the community) require.

 The easiest way to answer this question is to provide several examples of the kind of assessment activities that you may come across in the Cert 4 in Education Support.
 As you can see, they are not overly difficult or technical – this is however only a sample.
 The Cert 4 in Education Support is not a technical course like programming, accounting or engineering.
-If you have experience with children or studied before (and provided you put in the time and effort), this is not an overly difficult course.
+If you have experience with children or have studied before (and provided you put in the time and effort), this is not an overly difficult course.
 It still does require however, a certain amount of time to complete the learning and assessment activities in order to learn everything that you will need to know to be effective the workplace.

 Example 1 - Complete the table below by providing an overview of 4 disabilities (100 words each approx.).